laurayjh/job-hunting-os/playbook/playbook.md

 ## Phase 2: Apply

+### CN Track

+**Goal:** Submit targeted, high-quality applications adapted to chat-based platform dynamics.

+**Suggested cadence:** 3–5 targeted applications per week

+**Steps:**
+- BOSS直聘 is chat-based — HR may read and respond within minutes to hours, so prepare short, precise opening messages rather than long-form materials.
+- No cover letter by default, unless explicitly requested.
+- Company research can be lighter — focus on core business and JD-alignment points rather than deep due diligence.
+- Have AI review the opening message and resume snippet before sending.
+- The application should only proceed after Laura explicitly approves.
+- Record a brief note on why this role was chosen.

+**Output:** Submitted application with materials archived in the tracker.

+### Overseas Track

 **Goal:** Submit targeted, high-quality applications — not high-volume, low-quality ones.

-**Suggested cadence:** 3–5 targeted applications per week during active search periods.
+**Suggested cadence:** 3–5 targeted applications per week

-The goal is to maintain consistent momentum without turning the process into mass applications.
-Quality matters, but the pace should still be realistic for entry-level roles in Mainland China.

 **Steps:**

-- Research the target company deeply before writing anything:
+- Research the target company deeply before writing anything.
-  - Business model, recent news, products, team structure, and pain points.
-  - Review the job description carefully and identify the top 3 requirements the hiring manager cares most about.
-Customize the resume for each application when necessary.
+- Customize the resume for each application when necessary.
-- Lead with the most relevant experience and achievements.
-- Mirror the language and framing used in the job description where appropriate.
-- Quantify impact wherever possible.
-Prepare a cover letter only when:
+- Prepare a cover letter only when explicitly required or strategically advantageous.
-- It is explicitly required by the employer.
-- It provides a strategic advantage (e.g., research positions, overseas applications, or selected international companies).
-Have AI review the tailored materials before submission.
+- Have AI review the tailored materials before submission.
-The review should identify:
-- Missing keywords from the job description
-- Weak signals or unsupported claims
-- Potential improvements
-- Information that should be verified before submission
-- Before submission, AI must present its analysis and recommendations.
-- The application should only proceed after Laura explicitly approves the decision.
+- The application should only proceed after Laura explicitly approves.
-- Record a brief note on why this role was chosen — this will help during interviews and retrospectives.
+- Record a brief note on why this role was chosen.

-**Output:** Submitted application with all materials archived in the tracker.
+**Output:** Submitted application with materials archived in the tracker.

 ---

+---
 ## Phase 3: Follow-up

+### CN Track

+**Goal:** Stay visible in a chat-based environment without being intrusive.

+**Steps:**
+- If the message shows "已读" (read) with no reply, a brief, polite follow-up can be sent the same day or the next day.
+- Keep the follow-up message short: one line expressing interest, one line adding value.
+- Update referral contacts promptly and thank them.
+- Move stale applications (no response after 1–2 weeks) to `Closed / No Response`.
+- Do not send more than 2–3 follow-up messages per application.

+**Output:** Updated tracker statuses and any responses logged.

+### Overseas Track

 **Goal:** Maintain visibility with recruiters and hiring managers without being intrusive.

 **Steps:**

-- If no response within 7–10 business days, send a single, polite follow-up message.
+- If no response within 7–10 business days, send a single, polite follow-up email.
-- Keep follow-up messages concise: one sentence reaffirming interest, one sentence offering value, and a clear call to action.
+- Keep follow-up messages concise.
-- For referrals or warm contacts, update them on the application status and express gratitude.
+- Update referral contacts and express gratitude.
-- Move stale applications (no response after 3+ weeks) to `Closed / No Response` in the tracker.
+- Move stale applications (no response after 3+ weeks) to `Closed / No Response`.
 - Do not send more than two follow-ups per application.

 **Output:** Updated tracker statuses and any responses logged.

+---

 ---